Elementary School Handbook

 Forgotten Items

 Students will not be permitted to return to their classrooms after school has been dismissed to retrieve forgotten items.
 All classroom doors are locked.
 The custodians and the night cleaning crew have been instructed NOT to admit children to the classrooms during the evening hours to retrieve forgotten items, schoolbooks, or homework assignments.
-Please do not make requests to reenter buildings, as this would constitute a violation of this security procedure.
-Labeling students' personal items can assist in properly identifying forgotten items.
+Do not request to reenter buildings, as this would violate this security procedure.
+Labeling students' items can assist in properly identifying forgotten items.

 Homeroom Placement

-1. Average daily time expectations*/** are as follows:
+- Average daily time expectations for homework are as follows:

-a.
-Kindergarten homework may be assigned occasionally, but should not exceed 5-10 minutes per night*
+- Kindergarten homework may be assigned occasionally, but should not exceed 5 minutes per night

-b.
-Grade 1: average of 5-15 minutes of homework per school night
+- Grade 1: average of 10 minutes of homework per school night

-c.
-Grade 2: average of 20-30 minutes of homework per school night
+- Grade 2: average of 20 minutes of homework per school night

-d.
-Grade 3: average of 30-40 minutes of homework per school night
+- Grade 3: average of 30 minutes of homework per school night

-e.
-Grade 4: average of 40-50 minutes of homework per school night
+- Grade 4: average of 40 minutes of homework per school night

-f.
-Grade 5: average of 50-60 minutes of homework per school night
+- Grade 5: average of 50 minutes of homework per school night

 *This includes but is not limited to independent reading (either independent or with parent(s)/guardian(s), math practice, writing or other activities related classwork.